WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KTVZ

 ‘Merchant of Death’ included in swap

 Bout has returned home to Russia, the Russian foreign ministry said Thursday.
-The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, state media added.
+The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, the ministry said.

+It was a US decision to have the exchange happen in Abu Dhabi, an official familiar with the discussion said.
+“Russia was happy with it,” then UAE facilitated and provided the venue.

+When Putin and UAE President Sheikh Mohamed Bin Zayed Al Nahyan, known as MBZ, met in Russia in October, one of the issues they discussed was prisoner exchanges, and there was an agreement that the UAE could be helpful on the topic, a senior UAE official told CNN.

 In his statement Thursday, Biden thanked the United Arab Emirates for its help with the exchange.